mkpt/mkpt.github.io/source/_posts/moving-to-hexo-md.md

 # Build a site locally using hexo

-Installed Node.js, Hexo, and after fighting with the syntax highlighting of the popular [Cactus theme](https://github.com/probberechts/hexo-theme-cactus), I gave up and went with [Oasis](https://github.com/qiantao94/hexo-theme-oasis).
-Easy to read and not much to take away from the content.
+Having installed node.js, Hexo, and after fighting with the syntax highlighting of the popular [Cactus theme](https://github.com/probberechts/hexo-theme-cactus), I gave up and went with [Oasis](https://github.com/qiantao94/hexo-theme-oasis).
+It's easy to read and there's nothing that will take away from the content.

+When you build locally, hexo creates a `public` folder and spits out all the html and css you generate.
+It's generally a good idea to delete this content once in a while using `hexo clean`.
+Further, as you make changes, hexo generally auto-updates and refreshes on localhost:4000, but sometimes you just need to rebuild and restart the server, so I added `alias gogo='hexo clean && hexo generate && hexo server/'` to `.bashrc` files.
+Now when type `gogo` it deletes the `public` folder, generates new files and launches the server at `localhost:4000`.

+With the basic site built and my environment configured the way I liked it, I was almost home free.

 ~~1.
 Get the content out of Squarespace (text & images).~~ ~~2.
 Convert the content into markdown (text & images).~~